Ian Robertson - Chawton Park, Hampshire

 - Lambing commercial and pedigree ewes outdoors in May, all lambs fully recorded

 - Commercial lambs finished from grass/silage aftermath in autumn.

 Ian is a keen advocator of EID data and performance recording using the information collected to guide flock management decisions.
 Both financial and physical performance data is vital.
 The whole flock is fully electronically tagged and recorded.

-“I am keen to give something back to the sheep industry, so volunteered the use of my own flock.
-As an eager data collector I can provide the trial with the information they need and I am intrigued to see how different rams perform on my system” Ian concludes.
+“Keen to give something back to the sheep industry, I volunteered myself, as an eager data collector and my commercial flock to provide the trial with the information they need - I remain intrigued to see how different rams perform on my system each year.”